Hans-Aguilar/app-dev/README.md

 ![The Walking Dead](https://c4.wallpaperflare.com/wallpaper/648/577/253/the-walking-dead-wallpaper-preview.jpg)

-> Fun fuct about me: I love watching horror movies/series! 👻 **`The Walking Dead`** is by far the most thrilling to watch
+> Fun fuct about me: I love watching horror movies/series! 👻 **`The Walking Dead`** is by far the most thrilling to watch!

 5. **Soul**